ua-datalab/Workshops/Statistical_Inference/Readme.md

-Elements of the Statistical Inference code examples
+Elements of the Statistical Inference

 This is the third workshop in the series “Unlocking the Power of Data: A Journey Through Machine Learning & Deep Learning”.